 • A huge wish to volunteer for community well-being projects like a good neighbours scheme, litter collection,

 maintaining churchyards and the Millennium Hall as well footpaths and our general environment.

 • Excessive speeding in Cockshutt and heavy goods vehicles were areas of concern

 • Increased employment in the parish would be welcomed

-The Steering Group has decided to make its first priority harnessing the enthusiasm of the volunteers and therefore we are arranging a public evening to be held at the Millennium Hall at 7.30 on Wednesday 21st November 2018.
+The Steering Group decided to make its first priority harnessing the enthusiasm of the volunteers and therefore held a public evening at the Millennium Hall on 21st November 2018.

 Cockshutt-cum-Petton CLP Steering Group

 Ian Webb, Loft Longhurst, Ewan Williamson, John Cooling & Penny Inglis